box/box-ui-elements/DEVELOPING.md

 We use Storybook (https://storybook.js.org/).
 A published version of our Storybook is available at https://opensource.box.com/box-ui-elements/.

-## Local development
+## Local Development

 1. Start your local Storybook instance via `yarn start`.
-2. Navigate to `http://localhost:6061/` to see the UI Elements in action.
+2. Navigate to `http://localhost:6060/` to see the UI Elements in action.
 If testing on a different machine or VM, you can instead use the IP address shown on your terminal window.

 ## Testing UI Elements in a Parent Project